viraja1/near-registry/README.md

 1. The backend code lives in the `/assembly` folder.
 This code gets deployed to the NEAR blockchain when you run `yarn deploy`.
-This sort of code-that-runs-on-a-blockchain is called a "smart contract" – [learn more about NEAR smart contracts][smart contract docs].
+This sort of code that runs on a blockchain is called a "smart contract" – [learn more about NEAR smart contracts][smart contract docs].
 2. Tests: The backend code gets tested with the `yarn test` command for running the backend AssemblyScript tests.
+3. The frontend code lies in the `/src` folder.
+It uses near-api-js which is a JavaScript/TypeScript library for development of decentralized applications on the NEAR platform.
+It works in conjunction with NEAR RPC endpoints to help you connect your application to the NEAR blockchain.

 #### assembly/model.ts
 ```